line/armeria/site/src/sphinx/server-docservice.rst

 :api:`DocService` is a single-page web application which provides the following useful features:

-- Browsing the list of services and operations available in the server
+- Browsing the list of gRPC or Thrift services and operations available in the server
 - Invoking a service operation from a web form
 - Creating a permalink for the invocation you've made